-Fuss is the author of Essentially Speaking (Routledge, 1989), Identification Papers (Routledge, 1995), and The Sense of an Interior: Four Writers and the Rooms that Shaped Them (Routledge, 2004).
-In 2005 The Sense of an Interior won the MLA James Russell Lowell Prize for outstanding scholarly book of the year.
+Fuss is the author of Essentially Speaking (Routledge, 1989), Identification Papers (Routledge, 1995), The Sense of an Interior: Four Writers and the Rooms that Shaped Them (Routledge, 2004), and Dying Modern: A Meditation on Elegy (Duke, 2013).
+The Sense of an Interior won the MLA James Russell Lowell Prize for outstanding scholarly book of the year.
 Fuss is also the editor of several volumes: Human, All Too Human (Selected Essays of the English Institute), Pink Freud, and Inside/Out, which won both the ALA and VLS best book awards.
-And she is currently co-editing, with William Gleason, a collection of teaching exercises called The Pocket Instructor.
-Over the years she has published on a variety of topics, from fashion photography to literary corpses to museum benches.
-Fuss has been a recipient of NEH and ACLS Fellowship Awards, a Princeton Old Dominion Fellowship, as well as a Guggenheim Fellowship.
+She has also co-edited, with William A. Gleason, a collection of 101 exercises for the college classroom called The Pocket Instructor: Literature (Princeton University Press, 2015).